Be Prepared to be Wowed

 The second entrance is from Costa San Giorgio 2, right next to the Fortezza Belvedere, along the medieval walls that surrounded Florence and an exit of the Boboli Gardens.
 The entrance to the Villa Bardini, where you will find a variety of temporary cultural and artistic exhibits take place during the year, but to visit that you have to pay a separate ticket.

 See side navigation bar for more information on the ticketing and garden hours

 Once Upon a Time...

-It started as a fruit orchard.
+In the beginning, all of this, was a fruit orchard.
 Today you can find apple and pear trees along the way as you climb up.
 In medieval times, gardens were nice but they also usually had a practical goal.
 The position just outside the city walls was fundamental for supplying the family with food.
 The land for the garden and much of the hillside belonged to the Mozzi family - in fact, there is a document that testifies to a “garden” as far back as 1259.

 It wasn’t until Stefano Bardini, and the namesake of the gardens, came into possession of the land and villa that it began to take on its present shape.
 Unfortunately in doing so, the medieval aspects have been lost, but one must certainly admire the modifications he made which have left us with a peculiar masterpiece.
 It is this strange mix of styles which create an enchanting garden to explore.

 The gardens were left to his son, who then passed them over to the city of Florence upon his death.
 They remained untouched, overgrown and in horrible condition until the year 2000 when a massive restoration project brought them back to life again.

 Highlights in the Garden

-Reopened to the public only a few years later, after a massive restoration project, this garden flashes brightly colored azaleas, viburnums, camellias, roses, irises and 60 varieties of hydrangea next to a more “functional” garden with a wide collection of typical Tuscan fruit trees.
+Reopened to the public only a few years after a massive restoration project, this garden flashes brightly colored azaleas, viburnums, camellias, roses, irises and 60 varieties of hydrangea next to a more “functional” garden with a wide collection of typically Tuscan fruit-trees.